 Place de Gaulle is almost outside of the walled city.
 From here, we can reach Maeght Fondation within 20 minutes on foot.

 Checking Maeght Fondation is another unmissable thing to do in Saint-Paul de Vence.
 Why?
 Because it houses one of the “biggest” 20th-century art collections in Europe!
-Absolutely, it is going to be a check to our travel bucket list.
+Absolutely, it will be a check on our travel bucket list.

 Maeght Fondation was established by two art dealer-publishers, Aime and Marguerite Maeght.
-Maeght couples were friends with the most important artists of the century, and they represent the artists in some events.
+Maeght couples were friends with the most important artists of the century, and they represented the artists in some events.

-Inside, there are paintings, sculptures, graphic designs to see.
-They can be found in the garden, courtyards, terraces – all pleasing to the eyes.
+Inside, there are paintings, sculptures, and graphic designs to see.
+They can be found in the garden, courtyards, and terraces, pleasing to the eyes.